 Your house is too small.
 Or you need one more room because you work at home.
 Maybe you think about insulating your old house.
 Buying another house is too expensive.
-You can think about a lot more reasons, but you need a contractor.
-A very good and capable one.
+You can think about a lot more reasons, but you require a good Dutch contractor.
+A capable one.
 But how do you find a good contractor in the Netherlands?

 Your own wishes

 To make a good fit, between you and a contractor, you need to know what you want.
 Do you really require a contractor, or is a handyman enough?
 The questions you can ask yourself is: